sitechecker.pro logo mobile

 Using any browser is enough to check the issue.
 Open the source code of the flawed page.
 To do this, click the right mouse button at any spot of the page and choose “browse the code” option, or apply an online tool https://codebeautify.org/source-code-viewer

-Find the links using the Hypertext Transfer Protocol Secure protocol in the page’s code.
+Find all links using the Hypertext Transfer Protocol Secure protocol in the page’s code.

 The Sitechecker SEO tool provides an in-depth analysis to identify specific areas of your website that need attention for optimal performance.
 One such issue the tool can pinpoint is when an “HTTP page has internal links to HTTPS.”
 This might seem like a minor detail, but it’s crucial for a consistent, secure user experience and can impact SEO.